KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Maui Rockheart.md

 ###### Recruitment
 Maui's incredible feats of valor as well as his immense strength and power granted him the S-rank title
 ##### Abilities
-Maui Rockheart is a level 16 Oath of Heroism Paladin
+Maui Rockheart is a Oath of Heroism Paladin